 TIP #1 – SLOW DOWN

 Most of us are always on the grind.
 We are moving from one meeting or conference call to the next, all while trying to balance different projects.
 This fast-paced, self-preserving lifestyle makes little room for connection, which is vital for developing empathetic relationships.
 Slowing down allows you to harness the power of emotion to your advantage.
 You become more aware of your own feelings, as well as the feelings circling your office.
 By taking time each day to truly check-in with yourself and your employees, you will cultivate an empathetic culture within your organization.

 TIP #2 – LISTEN TO UNDERSTAND

 Research suggests that we only retain 25-50% of what another person is saying to us.
 This means if you are having a 15-minute conversation with one of your employees or colleagues, you probably only heard half of what they really said.
 The next step to initiate empathy in your office is by listening to understand.
 Rather than listening for the purpose of responding, listen for the purpose of retaining.
+Just like a reporter, treat everyone you listen to as somebody that can teach us something new.
 This will show your team that you are engaged with their roadblocks and triumphs.